-The Pre-GED Literacy Program (PGLP) prepares inmates who read and perform below a 5th grade level for the GED.
-Instructors oversee the classroom and inmate peer tutors offer academic support.
+The Pre-GED Literacy Program (PGLP) prepares incarcerated people who read and perform below a 5th grade level for the GED.
+Instructors oversee the classroom and peer tutors offer academic support.

-Opportunities for Prevention and Treatment Interventions for Offenders Needing Support (OPTIONS) provides substance-use disorder treatment to inmates in intensive housing units.
+Opportunities for Prevention and Treatment Interventions for Offenders Needing Support (OPTIONS) provides substance-use disorder treatment to incarcerated people in intensive housing units.

 OPTIONS has a partnership with Temple University for the Inside/Out program.
 In this program, OPTIONS participants are paired with Temple University students in a for-credit class.
-Inmates participating in this program complete all the same assignments as university students.
+Incarcerated people participating in this program complete all the same assignments as university students.